-There’s no doubt that the kitchen is an easily place for clutter to collect!
+There’s no doubt that a kitchen is an easy place for clutter to collect!

-And it’s a great place to start decluttering because our emotion attachments to kitchen items is often less than it is to other items, such as clothes and toys.
+And it’s a great place to start decluttering because our emotional attachments to kitchen items is often less than it is to other items, such as clothes and toys.

 Take a look at what you might be able to declutter from your kitchen: